A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Approach

 \section{Approach}

-We propose the first understanding oriented video coding framework UVC, as shown in Fig.~\ref{fig_framework}, which includes two bitstreams, \textit{i.e.}, the video stream and the learnable analytic stream.
+We propose the Video Coding for Semantics framework VCS, as shown in Fig.~\ref{fig_framework}, which exploits the superior content-coding capabilities of traditional codecs and the remarkable semantic coding capabilities of neural networks.
+The goal of VCS is to ensure that the ultimate decoded video preserves semantics and can be directly consumed by various video understanding models.
+We first give a brief introduction to the framework.

-\textbf{Video Stream:} Given the raw video $X$ captured by edge devices, it is compressed to a video stream before being transported, and can be reconstructed as $\tilde{X}$ by the video decoder.
+\textbf{Video stream.} The original video $X$ is first compressed to a lossy video $\tilde{X}$ by a traditional video codec such as H.265.

-\textbf{Analytic Stream:} As we have discussed in section~\ref{sec:introduction}, $\tilde{X}$ may degenerate the downstream tasks, since some information critical to video understanding has been lost.
-Hence, we introduce a lightweight analytic stream $\mathcal{S}$ to efficiently transport this information, which is produced by a learnable NN-based encoder $\operatorname{Enc-Net}$.
-The encoding procedure is conditioned on $\tilde{X}$ for reducing the bit cost of $\mathcal{S}$.
+\textbf{Semantic stream.} A semantic stream $\mathcal{S}$ is introduced to efficiently transport the semantic part of $X$, which is produced by a learnable NN-based encoder Sem-Enc.
+The encoding procedure is conditioned on the video stream to reduce the overall bit cost.
+Moreover, adaptive and dynamic modeling schemes are introduced for extracting accurate semantic representation.

-\textbf{Recipient Side:} After the video and analytic streams are received, a video restoration network (R-Net) is employed to produce the video $\hat{X} := \operatorname{R-Net}(\tilde{X}, \mathcal{S})$ via fusing the information of the two bitstreams.
-Finally, $\hat{X}$ is fed into various downstream task models.
+\textbf{Recipient side.} After the video and semantic streams are received, a latent fusion network (LFN) is employed to fuse the information of two streams in a deep latent space and produce the video $\hat{X} := \operatorname{LFN}(\tilde{X}, \mathcal{S})$, which will be consumed by machine models. {The decoded result $\hat{X}$ comprises RGB video frames that adhere to the natural image prior, rather than free-form features, forming a task-decoupled input applicable to a wide range of video tasks and models.
+This task-decoupled philosophy also reduces the effort required in designing task-specific adapters between the coding procedure and downstream model.}